 The totem pole propagates itself vegetatively.
 Tall columns and arms of totem cactus eventually get heavy and end up laying on the ground.
 When these pieces lay on the ground it does not take long for the totem to sprout roots into the earth from these stems.
 We see this kind of reproduction in cacti quite often.
 Pieces of cholla cacti frequently hitch a ride on animals only to be deposited on the ground in a different location.
 When conditions are right these pieces also sprout roots.
 Prickly pear can also reproduce in this way.
 Life in the Sonoran Desert is hard, so it benefits these plants to reproduce by seed and vegetatively if they can.

-Natural defence of totem pole cactus
+Natural defense of totem pole cactus

 In all my years wandering nurseries and landscapes in the Sonoran Desert I have NEVER seen a totem pole cactus nibbled on by critters, not even a little bite.
 Many cacti and succulents have chemical deterrents built into their chemistry.
 In the case of the totem pole cactus this chemical defense is not seen or smelled by humans.
 The critters certainly know to stay away!
 The Euphorbia family or milk tree family has a more pronounced defense.
 Any scratch, bite, or nibble comes with a wave of white milky latex sap that is caustic to animals and humans alike.
 In some Euphorbias the sap is so powerful that it can make your nostrils feel like you have eaten too much wasabi.